LucasGenoud/modern-cv/cv.typ

   date: "September 2021 - September 2024",
   description: "Bachelor of Science in Software Engineering.", )
+#resume-item[Bachelor's Project: Developed a cyclist navigation web app utilizing real-time sensor measurements and historical trends to generate low-pollution, low-traffic and low elevation gains itineraries in the city of Fribourg.]
-#resume-item[Received the Excellence Award by Swiss Engineering Fribourg section.]
+#resume-item[Honored with the Swiss Engineering Fribourg Excellence Award]
 #v(5pt)
 #resume-entry(
   title: "EMF",